Places for 2023 summer are being booked fast!

 RULES: the use of phones, computers, or tablets is restricted in the camp.
 All the devices remain with the camp leaders.
 Camp participants are allowed to use them every evening for half an hour.
 In case of emergency, parents can contact the camp leaders.
 We ACTIVELY practice zero tolerance to bullying policy.
 Smoking and using any type of alcohol are strictly prohibited on the campsite and will lead to immediate sending home.

-OTHER IMPORTANT DETAILS: you will need at least basic knowledge of English, a tent, a mattress, a sleeping bag, dishes, a foldable chair, warm socks and toiletries, toilet paper, insect repellent, a bag with the weirdest stuff (wigs, paint, strange clothes, accessories, glasses, etc.) for several evening activities, broad imagination and willingness not to worry about minor issues (e.g. a mosquito bite).
-Check out the full list of things you may need here.
+OTHER IMPORTANT DETAILS: you will need at least basic knowledge of English, a tent, a mattress, a sleeping bag, dishes, warm socks and toiletries, toilet paper, insect repellent, a bag with the weirdest stuff (wigs, paint, strange clothes, accessories, glasses, etc.) for several evening activities, broad imagination and willingness not to worry about minor issues (e.g. a mosquito bite).

 FYI: If the participant would like to get a special camp T-shirt (size and color of your choice, price 25 EUR) with the participant's name on it upon arrival, please make the payment for the T-shirt together with the deposit payment (45 EUR in total).
 All camp leaders will be wearing the same type of T-shirts as it helps to remember each other's names much much faster!
 This year you can also order a onesie that keeps you warm in the evenings and protects from pesky mosquitos (60 EUR)!